jharwell/libra/docs/usage/project-local.rst

   - ``${PROJECT_NAME}_C_HEADERS`` - Glob containing all C header files.

   - ``${PROJECT_NAME}_CXX_HEADERS`` - Glob containing all C++ header files.

+..
+NOTE:: See :ref:`philosophy/globbing` for rationale on why globs are used,
+          contrary to common cmake guidance.

 Build and Run-time Diagnostics
 ==============================